isTheo/GuessTheFlag/README.md

 # Guess The Flag

-I've likely invested more time than necessary in this basic project, but I've enjoyed experimenting with tools such as `UIButton`, `UIColor`, `CALayer`, `CGAffineTransform`, setting up a timer, and customizing fonts.
+I've likely invested more time than necessary in this project, but I've enjoyed experimenting with tools such as `UIButton`, `UIColor`, `CALayer`, `CGAffineTransform`, setting up a timer, and customizing fonts.

-## Key Components:
+## What I have mainly worked on:

-1. **Interactive UIButton:**
+1. **UIButton:**
    - Implemented dynamic animations, shadows, and borders for a polished look.

 2. **Timer integration:**
-   - Incorporated a countdown timer using Swift's `Timer` class.
+   - Incorporated a countdown timer using Swift's Timer class to add a competitive edge

 3. **UIAlertController:**
    - Utilized `UIAlertController` to deliver personalized messages.